sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_other.rst

     [(0, 1, 0), (2, 2, 1), (0, 0, 1), (-2, -1, 1), (-2, 1, 1), (2, -2, 1)]  # 32-bit
     [(0, 1, 0), (-2, 1, 1), (-2, -1, 1), (2, 2, 1), (0, 0, 1), (2, -2, 1)]  # 64-bit

-Next we implement the general function (for brevity we omit the docstring, which is the same as above).
+Next, we implement the general function (for brevity we omit the docstring, which is the same as above).
 Note that the ``point_parser`` function is not required.

 ::